 Sinfonia for wind ensemble, commissioned by 13 leading university bands in the US, was selected as the 2022 Sousa-ABA-Ostwald Award winning composition, organized by the American Bandmasters Association and John Philip Sousa Foundation.
 Zhou become the first Asian-American winner in the award’s 66-year history.

-Flute Concerto by flutist Mimi Stillman and “The President’s Own” United States Marine Chamber Orchestra under Col. Jason K. Fettig. (“A remarkable fusion of artistic mastery.” —The Flute View).
+Flute Concerto, commissioned by 7 symphony orchestras, premiered by acclaimed Mimi Stillman and “The President’s Own” United States Marine Chamber Orchestra under Col. Jason K. Fettig. (“A remarkable fusion of artistic mastery.” —The Flute View).

 Cello Concerto “Flowing Sleeves” by Deutsche Grammophon Artist Jian Wang with the Hangzhou Philharmonic and Singapore Symphony (“The musical language was rich, opulent, luxurious, infinitely varied and, at times, profoundly beautiful…This was a lovely performance of what deserves to become a classic of the cello concerto repertory.” —Marc Rochester, the Straits Times, Singapore).